 This quick and easy corn soufflé is the perfect compliment to any holiday meal.
 It’s an indulgence, but it’s totally worth it.

-Combine the creamed corn, sour cream and eggs in a large bowl and stir until mixed well.
+- Combine the creamed corn, sour cream, eggs, and salt in a large bowl and stir until mixed well.
 Add the thawed frozen corn and Jiffy Corn Mix and stir.
 Finally, add the melted butter and stir until well combined.

-Grease a baking dish with butter or a non-stick cooking spray.
+- Grease an 8X8-inch baking dish with butter or a non-stick cooking spray.

-*If you double this recipe, it will need to cook longer, about 15 minutes until fully cooked.
+*If you double this recipe, it will need to cook longer, about 15 minutes more, or until fully cooked.

 *For a Gluten Free version, we used 8.5 ounces of Krusteaz Gluten Free Cornbread Mix.
 When baking, it can take about 10 additional minutes.

-For even more excitement, add 2 jalapeños, sliced with the seeds removed to the mixture.
-Then, add a cup of jack cheese to the mixture, and stir.
-Place the mixture into a baking dish and add another cup of jack cheese to the top.
+For even more excitement, add 2 jalapeños, sliced with the seeds removed, to the mixture.
+Then, add a cup of Jack cheese to the mixture, and stir.
+Pour the mixture into a baking dish and add another cup of Jack cheese to the top.
 Finally, add crispy bacon bits after it’s done baking.